-WWE Rumors: Entire Brand Could Be Shut Down After #Speaking Out Movement
+WWE Rumors: Entire Brand Could Be Shut Down After #SpeakingOut Movement

 — Tom Colohue (@Colohue) June 18, 2020

 The NXT UK brand has proven to be extremely popular, as almost every event has sold out.
-Fans love the superstars and are hugely behind NXT UK Champion WALTER along with Pete Dunne, Toni Storm, Trent Seven, and others.
+Fans love the superstars and are hugely behind NXT UK Champion Walter, as well as Pete Dunne, Toni Storm, Trent Seven, and others.

-Sportskeeda reported that WWE is not against releasing anyone if it proves to be better for the company in the long run.
+Sportskeeda reported that WWE is not against releasing people if it proves to be better for the company in the long run.